 MS-HRM: Master of Science in Human Resources Management

 The MS-HRM curriculum provides students with a strategic business perspective.
-Students gain an understanding of the core processes of business organizations, the ability to effectively apply the theory and principles of contemporary human resources management for improving individual and organizational performance, and a grounding in the ethical considerations relevant to the business decisions HR professionals are asked to make.
+Students gain an understanding of the core processes of business organizations, and the ability to effectively apply the theories and principles of contemporary human resources management for improving individual and organizational performance, as well as a grounding in the ethical considerations relevant to the business decisions HR professionals are asked to make.

 HBU’s MS-HRM is recognized as being fully aligned with the Society for Human Resource Management’s (SHRM) HR Curriculum Guidebook and Templates.
 Throughout the world, as of October 2015, only 58 MS-HRM programs are acknowledged by SHRM as being aligned with the society’s suggested guidelines.

-The MS-HRM program is cohort based.
-A new class of students will be admitted each fall semester and will advance through the program together, taking the same courses on the same schedule.
 Students without requisite undergraduate coursework will take leveling courses (12 hours).
 Transcripts will be evaluated for leveling equivalents.
-There are 33 semester hours of core classes.
+There are 36 semester hours of core classes.
 Each class meets one night per week.

 MGMT 5361 Staffing and Performance Management